Skip to main content

 And now, as this extensive collection is complete, I feel a profound sense of accomplishment.
 This isn't merely a collection of digital downloads; it is the culmination of my life's work up until now, infused with personal memories, challenges overcome, and a renewed purpose to contribute positively to the world.

-Looking ahead, my artistic journey continues.
+Looking ahead, my artistic journey continues along with my professional journey photographing architecture.
 Thanks to my free lifetime pass to the National Parks for my service, I am planning on visiting and creating new images from these majestic places in the future.
 I am committed to regularly updating this collection, bringing new perspectives and creations to my gallery.
 I'll also be keeping you updated with new articles as I add more work, sharing insights and stories behind the art.

-I want to thank all of my supporters up until this point in the last 6 years in my professional photography journey since re-starting in 2019, especially my mom who is likely my biggest fan. : ) - D-Day.
+I want to thank all of my supporters up until this point in the last 6 years in my professional photography journey since re-starting in 2019, and I am planning on continuing improving my craft every day.
+I especially would like to thank my mom who is likely my biggest fan.
+Thanks for always putting up with me. : )

 You can see my work here: https://www.sundogegallery.com/shop-art